Skip to Main Content

 Anyone approaching this as a first visit to a Michelin-starred Colombian restaurant should arrive with the format rather than against it.
 The theatrical elements, including the chocotherapy and the aguardiente shot, are designed to be participated in rather than observed from a distance.
 Elcielo's Google reviews suggest that guests who engage with that premise leave satisfied; those looking for a more restrained fine-dining register might find the drama disproportionate to their preference.

-Reservations are advised well in advance for this caliber of occasion-dining restaurant in Miami, particularly for weekend dates and celebratory periods.
+Reservations are essential, particularly for weekend dates and celebratory periods.
 The restaurant's profile has risen since the 2025 Michelin star was awarded, and starred addresses in Miami's Brickell corridor tend to fill quickly for prime slots.

 Where Elcielo Sits in the Broader Miami Picture